 “Not my best.”
 Alem eyed the, now, sunken ditch in the center of the road.
 “Might have survived.”

 “Well, the ones before didn’t.”
 Eveth breathed a sigh of relief as the ground settled, for true.
-“Shame, half our kills fell back into the holes they crawled out from.
-I’m assuming there’s some reward we’ll be due, after this is done with.”
+“It’s a shame, half our kills fell back into the holes they crawled out from.
+Going to be hard to claim a reward without proof.”

 “Hmm… I hadn’t considered that.”
 Alem rubbed at his chin, before pausing to look further down the road.
 “Hold on.”
 He motioned to her.
 “There’s another-”